• お電話のお問い合わせ

 Item Typical Cost Refundable upon Termination

-Security Deposit 1-2 months' rent Fully refundable before moving in
+Deposit 1-2 months' rent Fully refundable before moving in

 Key Money 1-2 months' rent Not refundable